Mariac7185/github-tutorial/README.md

 4. Name Your Tittle based on where you would like github to connect
  * **Tittle**: Cloud9
 5. Now head to your Cloud 9 tab
-6. click on the top-right where your username is located
+6. click on the top-right where your profile icon is located
 7. Click on Dashboard